-What’s CBD and Why is it Good for Panic Attacks
+What’s CBD, and Why do Some People Say It’s Good for Panic Attacks?

-Before we dive into what CBD oil is, let’s have a quick overview of CBD.
-Cannabidiol (CBD) is one of many chemical compounds that are found in the cannabis plant.
-While THC is the most well-known cannabinoid due to its psychoactive effects (it’s the compound that makes users high), CBD is becoming increasingly popular for its various medical properties.
-CBD has the ability to deliver physical and mental benefits without the high that is associated with marijuana.
+Before we dive into what CBD oil is, let’s have a quick overview of CBD itself.
+Cannabidiol (CBD) is one of many chemical compounds in the cannabis plant.
+While THC is the most well-known cannabinoid due to its psychoactive effects (it’s the compound that makes users high), more people are using CBD for its potential medical properties.
+Research shows that CBD can provide physical and mental benefits, without any sort of a high.

-Among some of the most incredible benefits of CBD is its ability to treat pain, PTSD, anxiety, nausea, stress, seizures, and plain old moodiness.
+For example, recent peer-reviewed publications (see below for a list of references) have documented CBD’s ability to treat pain, PTSD, anxiety, nausea, stress, seizures, and erratic mood swings.
 As of 2018, more than half of US States and 16 countries around the world have legalized marijuana for medicinal purposes.
 Nine of these states, plus Washington DC have legalized it on a recreational level.
-As cannabis continues to establish itself in the mainstream medical world, CBD has emerged as an easy solution for those who are looking for the medical benefits of weed but may be skeptical of getting high.
+As cannabis continues to establish itself in the mainstream medical world, CBD is emerging as a promising solution for many who are looking at the medical benefits of weed, but who have no intention of getting high.

-It’s something that seems to be everywhere these days.
-People are dropping it into their tea, loading it into vape pens, and swallowing capsules, claiming that it relieves impression, helps them to sleep, and treats chronic pain.
-Most importantly, it’s useful in treating anxiety and more specifically, panic disorders.
+CBD seems to be everywhere these days.
+People are infusing it into their tea, loading it into their vape pens, and swallowing capsules with the claims that the plant compound relieves depression, reduces stress, helps them sleep, and treats chronic pain.
+More importantly, however, is the fact that many say it works well at treating anxiety.
+And more specifically, panic disorders.

-Since some people are not fans of the psychoactive effects of marijuana, it’s important to emphasize that CBD and thus CBD oil, will not get you stoned.
-There are more than 80 known cannabinoids in cannabis, and the effects they have on us stem from the way they interact with specific receptors in our body.
-THC, the psychoactive cannabinoid found in weed, produces intoxication by interacting with CB1 receptors in the brain.
-The interaction of CBD with these same receptors is 100 times weaker than that of THC, and when it binds to the receptors, it doesn’t alter our perceptions and thoughts in the same way.
+Since some people are not fans of the psychoactive effects of marijuana, it’s important to emphasize that CBD, and thus CBD oil, will not get you stoned.
+There are over 80 known cannabinoids in cannabis.
+The effects of each stem from the way they interact with receptors in our cells.
+THC, for example (the psychoactive cannabinoid found in weed), produces intoxication by interacting with CB1 receptors in the brain.
+The interaction of CBD with these same receptors is 100 times weaker than that of THC.
+As such, when it binds to the receptors it doesn’t alter our perceptions and thoughts in the same way.

-Generally, CBD is considered to be a safe form of medication.
-In fact, when compared to pharmaceutical drugs, CBD is significantly safer and healthier.
-However, on some occasions people who use CBD may experience side effects including the following:
+Generally, CBD is a safe form of plant-based therapy.
+In fact, the World Health Organization, identifies it as safe, non-addicting, and without “adverse public health effects.”
+Incomparison to many pharmaceutical drugs, CBD is significantly safer with fewer negative side effects.
+However, on some occasions people who use CBD may experience the following: